spinalcom/spinal-organ-opcua/readme.md

 ```

-This connector also requires the viewer plugin https://github.com/spinalcom/spinal-env-viewer-plugin-opcua-manager. you can follow the link to know how to intall the plugin.
+This connector also requires the viewer plugin https://github.com/spinalcom/spinal-env-viewer-plugin-opcua-manager. you can follow the link to know how to intall it.